SamanthaPetri/Alzheimers-Oasis3-Thesis/README.md

-The proposed model's per-region modality attention weights are within half a percentage point of 50% in every region and both directions, so they show no modality preference and are not reported as an interpretability result.
+The proposed model's per-region modality attention weights are within half a percentage point of 50% in every region and both directions, so they show no modality preference.

 ---

 ## Whole-brain comparison

-Native-resolution 256³ volumes, brain-masked with `mask.mgz`, 8³ patches →
+Native-resolution 256³ volumes, brain-masked with `mask.mgz`, 8³ patches
-32,768 tokens.
+(32,768 tokens).
 Same architecture as the ROI baseline, so only the input representation differs.

 | Input | Modality | Accuracy | TPR | TNR | GFLOPs | Train time |